sysfatal/sysfatal.github.io/vlc.md

 (`getppid` in this case) to resolve the symbol (that is, to search the dynamic libraries used by the binary).
-Thus, if the string is `getppid`, the code pointed by the GOT will be the code of the `getppid` funcion of the libc.
+Thus, if the string is `getppid`, the code pointed by the GOT will be the code of the `getppid` function of the libc.
 This code is in fact the stub code for the `getppid` system call, which returns the PID of the parent of the process; it will never be 0 (the UID for root).
 This way, VLC is cheated.